Hi, I'm

 This project explores what happens when AI and usability testing are connected in a closed loop with no designer or developer in the middle.
 The premise is simple: an AI generates a prototype, real users test it, and their feedback goes straight back into the AI to generate the next version.

-To be clear: I believe humans should be in the loop with AI.
+I believe humans should be in the loop with AI.
 This project is a deliberate experiment to see what happens when they're not.

 The result